-How To: Get Rid of Chiggers in Your Yard and Garden
+How to Get Rid of Chiggers in Your Yard

-When it comes to the creepy-crawly buggers known as chiggers, there is good news and bad news.
-Let’s start with the good news: These nuisances do not burrow into human skin, as many people believe, nor do they feed on human blood.
-These are among the most prevalent misconceptions about the microscopic mites.
+Getting rid of chiggers is easier when you know more about the creepy-crawly buggers and how they behave, as there are several misconceptions about the microscopic mites.
+When it comes to chiggers, there’s good news and bad news.
+Let’s start with the good news: Chiggers do not burrow into human skin, as many people believe, nor do they feed on human blood.

 Chiggers attach themselves to their host’s skin (on the outside, thank goodness!) in order to feed.
 While chiggers don’t have a taste for blood, they do savor human skin cells.
 An enzyme in their saliva transmitted by the bite breaks those cells down quickly.
 It also results in a raised, red, hardened spot on the victim’s skin that acts like a feeding tube, so chiggers can siphon off more liquified cells.